Einsatzgruppen Death Squads

 Commanded by SS-Colonel Professor Otto Ohlendorf

-Attached to Army Group South.
+Attached to: Army Group South.

-Operated within southern Ukraine including the Crimean peninsula.
+Operated within southern Ukraine including the Crimean Peninsula.

 Sub Units consisted of: